 To obtain a Certificate in French & Italian, students must fulfill the following requirements:

 1. A minimum of four departmental courses in the relevant language, linguistics, literature, or culture, excluding courses that do not have a language prerequisite.
 At least three of these courses must be at the 300 level (or higher).
 At the 200 level, the course must be chosen from among the following eligible courses: FRE 211, 215, 221, 222, 224, 225; ITA 208, 209, 220, 225.
 Courses below these levels are not eligible.
-At the discretion of the departmental representative, a student may substitute one course satisfactorily completed in a departmentally approved program of study abroad, or one course taken in summer.
+At the discretion of the Director of Undergraduate Studies, a student may substitute one course satisfactorily completed in a departmentally approved program of study abroad, or one course taken in summer.
 A 200-level course is a prerequisite for taking 300-level courses in French or Italian.

 2. A piece of written independent work displaying genuine intellectual commitment to the relevant language and culture.
 This important requirement can be satisfied in one of several ways, depending on the student's concentration and interest: